-Green ecommerce refers to the practice of selling products online using methods that limit the impact on the environment.
-Lately there has been a huge focus on sustainability.
-Companies that ignore the importance of this movement will be left behind.
+Green ecommerce, or eco-friendly ecommerce, refers to the practice of selling products online using methods that limit the impact on the environment.

-You can reduce your environmental impact by using a green web hosting company.
+You can help fix the problem by using a green web host.

 Get a free new domain and 60% off their web hosting with our Green Geeks special offer code.
 The discount is auto-applied.

 Environmentally friendly shipping is a large part of green ecommerce.

 There are some great videos on Youtube where business owners describe which materials they use to ship items in a more sustainable and eco-friendly manner.